openfaas/golang-http-template/README.md

 You can manage dependencies in one of the following ways:

-* To use Go modules without vendoring, the default already is set `GO111MODULE=on` but you also can make that explicit by adding `--build-arg GO111MODULE=on` to `faas-cli up`, you can also use `--build-arg GOPROXY=https://` if you want to use your own mirror for the modules
+- To use Go modules without vendoring, the default already is set `GO111MODULE=on` but you also can make that explicit by adding `--build-arg GO111MODULE=on` to `faas-cli up`, you can also use `--build-arg GOPROXY=https://` if you want to use your own mirror for the modules
-* You can also Go modules with vendoring, run `go mod vendor` in your function folder and add `--build-arg GO111MODULE=off` to `faas-cli up`
+- You can also Go modules with vendoring, run `go mod vendor` in your function folder and add `--build-arg GO111MODULE=off --build-arg GOFLAGS='-mod=vendor'` to `faas-cli up`
+- If you have a private module dependency, we recommend using the vendoring technique from above.

 ## 1.0 golang-http